EXOTIC PLANTS EXHIBITION

 Within the high humidity greenhouses

-tropical and subtropical, plants are being cultivated: fig trees,
+, plants are being cultivated: fig trees,

 crotons, palms, dracaenas, ferns, begonias, fuchsias, radiator plants,

-bromeliads, orchids and many other less known species belonging
+bromeliads, orchids and many other less known species belonging to

-to genera such as: Aeschynanthus, Anthurium, Asparagus,
+genera such as: Aeschynanthus, Anthurium, Asparagus,

 Cordyline, Dyckia, Justicia, Pachystachys,